How to Build Simple React App (Part 4)

 }

-Next is NotFound, we renamed not-found.css into the index.scss, and that is it, its content stays the same, only thing that changed is the name, so we need to fix import inside NotFound.jsx
+Next is NotFound, we renamed not-found.css into the index.scss, and that is it, its content stays the same, the only thing that changed is the name, so we need to fix import inside NotFound.jsx

 // from